apache/openwhisk-devtools/knative-build/archive/app-deployment-with-knative-0.2.2.md

 **Note: We are deploying this application under `default` namespace.
 We had deployed `helloworld-go` under the same `default` namespace.
 We have noticed a limitation with Kubernetes on Docker which restricts number of pods under one single namespace.
 Please make sure that there are no pods exist under `default` and if they do, delete them all using `kubectl delete --all pods --namespace=default`**

-Create a file named `service.yaml` and copy the following defintion.
+Create a file named `service.yaml` and copy the following definition.
 Make sure to replace `{DOCKER_USERNAME}` with your own Docker Hub username:

 ```yaml
 apiVersion: serving.knative.dev/v1alpha1